 Since you can use star anise and Garam Masala on their own as alternatives, why not combine them to get an even closer flavor?

 That’s right, grind a few star anise pods and mix them into your Garam Masala to enjoy the best of both worlds.
-This blend can be a bit intense though, so add about a quarter less than you usually add with Five Spice.
+This spice mix can be a bit intense though, so add about a quarter less than you usually add with Five Spice.

 Fennel Seeds with Sichuan Pepper